 These Edwardian letters and Great War (la Grande Guerre) letters home are a personal first-hand history of the late 19th and early 20th century from an extraordinary perspective.

 Take a fresh look at the Edwardian Era and WW1 - It was much more than mud and trenches.

 The unique perspective of these letters adds to the historical context of WW1 humanising a part of history often lost in statistics and emotion.

 Arthur Dease has an important story to tell, these first world war letters are an excellent eyewitness history of WW1 and the Edwardian period.
 World War 1 Letters home from the front lines, letters from behind the lines, letters from the trenches and letters from the home front in London.

 There is plenty of talk of mud and trenches, gas attacks (experienced first hand by Arthur), home front and society gossip.
 Most importantly Arthur's letters are an Edwardian and World War One human interest chronicle written by an intelligent and articulate observer from a very different perspective, not a tedious conventional military history.
 These letters are social history at its best.

-These primary source World War 1 and Edwardian letters home are an almost unique view of the First World War.
-Arthur writes about the people, social and political events of the day as they unfolded, and of course the battles and horrors he witnessed first hand.
+These primary source Great War letters from the frontlines and Edwardian era letters home are an almost unique view of late Victorian and the early 20th-century world.
+Arthur writes about the First World War, the people, social and political events of the day as they unfolded, and of course, the battles, trench warfare and horrors he witnessed first hand.

 Text I have added for the sake of clarity is enclosed in [ ] brackets.
 Some of the words, place names or people names can be difficult to read and I replace those with "??????", but again I will revisit these letters and amend where possible.